 First among our missions is the education of students in the anatomical sciences, specifically gross human anatomy.

-We offer to following to our medical students:
+We offer the following to our medical students:

 First-year medical students: